arifnrrmdn/arifnrrmdn/README.md

 <h3>A Java Developer from Indonesia</h3>

-<p>Hello, I am an Student experience in alogirthms, data structure, java, oop, generic, lambda, apache maven, build systems, web or desktop app using java.</p>
+<p>Hello, I am an Student at UNIKOM experience in alogirthms, data structure, java, oop, generic, lambda, apache maven, build systems, web or desktop app using java.</p>

 - 🏫 Student at **UNIKOM**